Skip to main content

 What detection actually requires

 That's the entire mechanic.
-FuelPortal automates it across the fleet, flags discrepancies, and produces a per-driver theft report at month-end.
+FuelPortal automates it across the fleet, flags discrepancies, and produces a per-driver report, with each event carried at the time it happens.

 Drivers occasionally swap fuel between tanks, run engines unnecessarily to mask theft as 'idle consumption', or work in pairs to fake fills.
 No system is perfect.
 The point is to make the theft expensive — in time, coordination, and risk — relative to its reward.
 Most operators see a 20–30% drop in unexplained fuel consumption in the first 90 days.